mit-satori/getting-started/satori-cuda-aware-mpi.rst

 Using MPI and CUDA on Satori
 ============================

-CUDA aware MPI from Slurm bacth scripts is supported through MPI modules using OpenMPI.
+CUDA aware MPI from Slurm batch scripts is supported through MPI modules using OpenMPI.
 To use CUDA aware MPI codes, and libraries that involve MPI, may need to be recompiled with the correct OpenMPI modules.

 Getting started